Discover The Most Popular Navigation Design Patterns

-Often times a long content needs to be separated into sections and accessed using a flat navigation structure where you can see the current location.
+Often, long content needs to be separated into sections and accessed using a flat navigation structure to see the current location.

 Tabs mimic the real-life experience of a folder with documents, an organizer with marked pages, and similar physical objects.

 It’s wise to use tabs when you have 2 to 9 sections of content.
-The names of tabs should be short so it’s easy to read them and navigate quickly.
-Also if you have a lot to sections you need to make sure they fit into the maximum allowed width.
+The names of tabs should be short, so it’s easy to read them and navigate quickly.
+Also, if you have many sections, you need to make sure they fit into the maximum allowed width.

 In some cases, you can supplements tabs with icons or use only icons if they look self-explanatory and don’t make it difficult for users to understand what content can be accessed in each tab.

-Make sure you an active tab is distinctive from other tabs so users can see where are they located.
+Ensure that the active tab is distinctive from other tabs so users can see where they are located.

-Do not use tabs in case if you have a sequential content that needs to be read in a particular order.
+Do not use tabs if you have sequential content that needs to be read in a particular order.

 It’s a good design practice to have a drop-down menu if the user needs to navigate among sections of a website, but space to show all navigation options is limited.

-You can make your dropdown menu options in a more interactive way and even give access to some features.
+You can make your dropdown menu options more interactively and even give access to some features.

-Also, the layout of a dropdown can be complex rather than simple to improve interaction and engagement with your users.
+A dropdown layout can be complex rather than simple to improve interaction and engagement with your users.

-Sometimes you can have a sidebar menu and there are sections that can contain subsections or some additional content.
+Sometimes you can have a sidebar menu, and some sections can contain subsections or some additional content.
 Of course, it should be used only in case if you have multiple directions from the section (multiple levels).

-You can build your sidebar bar menu and utilize a horizontal dropdown menu in a more interactive way.
+You can build your sidebar bar menu and utilize a horizontal dropdown menu more interactively.
 Of course, it depends on a product, website, and app.
-It can be easier and faster to interact within the menu to perform some of the actions or having some starting points than going into the full section of the product.
+It can be easier and faster to interact within the menu to perform some actions or have some starting points than going into the full section of the product.

-It used to be a popular design pattern on websites to show menu subsections menu, but this use case is more common on mobile screens now.
+It used to be a popular design pattern on websites to show the menu subsections menu, but this case is common on mobile screens.

-Collapsing each step under an accordion can be an effective way of conveying the form workflow to the users without overwhelming them.
+Collapsing each step under an accordion can effectively convey the form workflow to the users without overwhelming them.

 It can be efficiently used for top to down wizards and step by step processes.

-This navigation design pattern has a funny name and for those you who don’t know it’s called this way just because often icon for this menu button looks like 3 lines that.
-So yeah, you can call it a sandwich or something like this, but seems like “hamburger” stuck there as a conventional name.I recommend using it for mobile apps or mobile versions of products like web apps and websites.
+This navigation design pattern has a funny name, and for those you who don’t know, it’s called this way just because often icon for this menu button looks like 3 lines that.
+So yeah, you can call it a sandwich or something like this, but it seems like “hamburger” stuck there as a conventional name.I recommend using it for mobile apps or mobile versions of products like web apps and websites.

-As for the mobile screens, if you have hidden navigation, it's beneficial due to the economy of screen space.
-Although, there is an alternative design pattern that can be used instead of the hamburger.
+As for the mobile screens, if you have hidden navigation, it's beneficial due to the screen space's economy.
+However, there is an alternative design pattern that can be used instead of the hamburger.
 You can read more about Hamburger here in this post: Best UX Patterns for Mobile Navigation.

 Quick Actions and Shortcuts